 As an Academy, we have far more freedom than many schools to provide a varied, innovative and stimulating curriculum that offers all students the chance to develop according to their talents, interests and ambitions.

 Every student at Forge does not begin their secondary school journey in September of year 7, but in the transition programme we provide during year 6.
 All students spend at least 6 days (over a three-week period) during June and July meeting their new classmates, new staff and experiencing what life will be like at Forge.
 Our Summer School provision also gives students the chance to get to know Forge before they officially start in September.

 An individual programme of study is the priority for each student with an emphasis on encouraging them to choose subjects that they enjoy, are good at and provide an insight into any potential future career.
 All option subjects are taught in mixed ability groupings and all core subjects are set by ability.
-Students and parents are supported through the options process with a comprehensive IAG programme involving tutors, one to one conversations and an extensive offer of information sessions and events.
+Students and parents are supported through options process with a comprehensive programme involving tutors, one to one conversations and an extensive offer of information sessions and events.

 Students can study a range of courses over two years.
 There are over 20 different A level and BTEC courses to choose from.
 Students can choose courses dependent on their aspirations, career and university options or merely just the subjects they enjoy or are good at.